• Skip to content

 If your CAS number is successfully updated with the payment details, we will send you an email confirming that this amendment has been made.

 Please also be aware that if you submit your visa application and your CAS number is used before the payment has cleared, we will not be able to update your CAS number with the payment details.
-For more information about payment of fees, please visit our how to pay your fees information.
+Please see our how to pay your fees information.

 We will only amend the details on the CAS statement if the errors will have an effect on the success of your visa application.
 For example, if your name, passport number, qualification or fees are incorrect.
 We will not normally amend spelling mistakes, as these will not result in a visa refusal.

-If the Student Visa Compliance team updates details on your CAS number, we will send you an email confirming the amendment that has been made.
+• If our Visa Compliance team updates details on your CAS number, we will send you an email confirming the amendment that has been made.

-If you have a Student visa to study at another university in the UK that is not the University of Brighton, you cannot use it to study at the University of Brighton.
+• If you have a Student visa to study at another university in the UK, you cannot use it to study at the University of Brighton.
 You will not be able to enrol at the University of Brighton unless you have applied for a visa using a CAS number issued by us.

 Back to top